FlavioAvdulla/holbertonschool-web_back_end/README.md

 Feel free to explore each directory for more detailed information on the individual projects and exercises completed.

 ## Contact
-For any inquiries or issues, feel free to reach out to us:
+For any inquiries or issues, feel free to reach out to me:

 - Email: **a.flavio4366@gmail.com**
 - Phone: **+355 67 63 11 918**